 In October 2022, the Company entered into a conditional management and services agreements with each of Americana Dream, LLC and Green Therapy, LLC, operators of dispensaries in Illinois pursuant to social equity licenses issued by Illinois regulatory authorities (together, the "LLCs"), and in 2023 the Company received an aggregate of \$10 for services rendered under the agreements.
-The Company sold products to the LLCs and two associated entities on a wholesale basis in the aggregate amounts of \$424, net of discounts, in the first quarter of 2023 and \$854, net of discounts, for the first quarter of 2024.
+The Company sold products to the LLCs and two associated entities on a wholesale basis in the aggregate amounts of \$1,321 and \$632, net of discounts, for the three months ended June 30, 2024 and 2023, respectively.
+The Company sold products to the LLCs and two associated entities on a wholesale basis in the aggregate amounts of \$2,175 and \$1,056, net of discounts, for the six months ended June 30, 2024 and 2023, respectively.
 Two Pointo, LLC ("Two Point") has contractual rights to purchase ownership interests in the LLCs and associated entities, subject to submitting a request for and receiving applicable Illinois regulatory approvals and other conditions.
 The existing owners of the LLCs and associated entities will maintain ownership interests together with Two Point.
-In 2023, Darren Weiss, the Company's President, received in connection with application support services rendered to an LLC in 2019, (i) a 2.73% profit interest in Two Point subject to Two Point's purchase of ownership interests in the LLCs, and (ii) a profit interest in Two Point of 0.30%, and David Spreckman, the Company's Chief Marketing Officer, received a profit interest in Two Point of 0.30% for services.
+In 2023, Darren Weiss, the Company's President, received in connection with application support services rendered to an LLC in 2019. (i) a 2.73% profit interest in Two Point subject to Two Point's purchase of ownership interests in the LLCs, and (ii) a profit interest in Two Point of 0.30%, and David Spreckman, the Company's Chief Marketing Officer, received a profit interest in Two Point of 0.30% for services.
 All profit interests issued to Messrs.
 Weiss and Spreckman were voluntarily forfeited in 2024 as if they were never granted.
 Maria Fragias, an immediate family member of George Archos, the Company's Chief Executive Officer, is the beneficiary of a trust that holds a 7.92% ownership interest and a 3.95% profit interest in Two Point.
-None of the trust or such persons has received any distributions, payments, or proceeds from Two Point.
-As of March 31, 2024, and December 31, 2023, the amounts due from the LLCs and two associated entities were \$783 and \$443, respectively.
+To the Company's knowledge, none of the trust or such persons has received any distributions, payments, or proceeds from Two Point.
+As of June 30, 2024, and December 31, 2023, the amounts due from the LLCs and two associated entities were \$1,086 and \$443, respectively.